bibleup/docs/docs/customisation/presets.md

 The `styles` config can be used to sufficiently style BibleUp popovers without toching even touching CSS.<br><br>
 If you have a beautiful preset that you would like to share with the community, consider submitting an issue on Github and we would gladly feature it on our awesome list 😎

+## Editor Presets
+[BibleUp Editor](https://bibleup.netlify.app/demo) contains some wonderful presets you can use.
+You can also import and export styles.